 \subsection{Proof of Theorem~\ref{thm:main}}

-By now this is an easy application of our lift construction together with the proof of Theorem~\ref{thm:mainstrongclosures}. \begin{proof}[Proof of Theorem~\ref{thm:main}] By Theorem~\ref{mainthm} we obtain class $\Lifts_\mathcal F$ which is a lift of $\Forb(\F)$ with strong amalgamation.
-The class $\K_\mathcal F$ is then then a subclass of $\Lifts_\mathcal F$ containing all maximal lifts of structures in $\K$.
+By now this is an easy application of our lift construction together with the proof of Theorem~\ref{thm:mainstrongclosures}. \begin{proof}[Proof of Theorem~\ref{thm:main}] By Theorem~\ref{mainthm} we obtain a class $\Lifts_\mathcal F$ which is a lift of $\Forb(\F)$ with strong amalgamation.
+The class $\K_\mathcal F$ is then the subclass of $\Lifts_\mathcal F$ consisting of all maximal lifts of structures in $\K$.

-Given $\str{A}, \str{B}\in \K_\mathcal{F}$ denote by $\overline{\str{B}}$ a maximal lift of a witness of $\str{B}$ (which is finite, because $\F$ is regular) and by Theorem~\ref{thm:NR} we obtain $\str{C}'_0$ such that
+Given $\str{A}, \str{B}\in \K_\mathcal{F}$, denote by $\overline{\str{B}}$ a maximal lift of a witness of $\str{B}$ (which is finite, because $\F$ is regular) and by Theorem~\ref{thm:NR} we obtain $\str{C}'_0$ such that